SandysPappy/taylor-series-calculator/README.md

+Work in progress!

-This directory is a basic represenation of a Taylor Series exapansion
+This directory is a basic represenation of a planar Taylor Series expansion.
+Simply open up index.html in your browser.

-Ideally, the project will allow you to insert a function and the javascript canvas element will be able to show the original equation graphed (maybe add automatic scaling) as well as show the taylor series expanstion to a variable r value.
+Uses MathJax for formula formatting

+- Build up a polynomial function.
+- The polynimial function along with its Taylor expanded form will be drawn on a js canvas element.
+- The expanded form will also be written out using MathJax

+TODO

+- needs better styling in general
+- replace graph button with event listeners to graph in real time
+- force input for 'r' to be non-negative
+- add polynomial builder terms to memory and implement clear button
+- function to graph a polynomial function
+- function to get taylor expanded form
+- update the math expressions in the DOM with event listeners

+- add sine and cosine functionality (use a simple map for the derivatives)